-OAR primarily conducts research using two mechanisms: laboratories and programs.
-There is a close relationship between the OAR laboratories (such as PMEL), which maintain the scientific expertise to conduct critical research, and the OAR programs, which provide much of the funding to conduct that research.
-The primary components of the NOAA Research network are:
+The NOAA OAR network consists of internal research laboratories, programs for undersea research and ocean exploration, a grants program through the Climate Program Office, external research at Sea Grant universities and programs, and Cooperative Joint Institutes with academia.
+There is a close relationship between the OAR laboratories, which maintain the scientific expertise to conduct critical research, and the OAR programs, which provide much of the funding to conduct that research.
+The primary components of the network are:

 - NOAA Research Laboratories

 - NOAA Office of Ocean Exploration and Research